Sentences come in four basic structures

 Using the colon.

-A conjunctive adverb can be used to connect independent clauses.
-If the two independent clauses forming a compound sentence are very short, the comma before the coordinating conjunction may be omitted.
+(Two independent clauses forming a compound sentence are very short, a comma before the coordinating conjunction may be omitted.)

 A complex sentence contains an independent clause or main clause and one or more dependent clauses, which are also called subordinate clauses.
 The subordinate clause has its own subject and verb, and is joined to the main clause by a subordinating conjunction, which can be as, as if, because, even if, if, unless, etc.